trane-project/trane-music/courses/major_scale/basics/exercise_3/front.md

-What interval from the tonic is degree number 3 of the major scale?
+What interval from the tonic is degree number 3 of the Major scale?